inbm/moodstocks-iphone-sdk/video/README.md

 The scanner is **universal** - it decodes raw images and barcodes, and **real-time** - it recognize objects and barcodes in a breeze, even on 3G networks.

+The scanner also leverages the device accelerometer so that to automatically stop scanning when the device is moving fast.

 It uses the AV Foundation frameworks which are only available on iOS 4.0 and higher.
 It can be used on iPhone 3, iPhone 3GS and iPhone 4.

 ## Setup